Virus aid: Where things stand in high-level Washington talks

 POSTAL SERVICE

-The Postal Service is being run by Postmaster General Louis DeJoy, a Trump appointee under attack for management changes that have coincided with delays in mail delivery.
+The Postal Service is being run by Postmaster General Louis DeJoy, a Trump ally under attack for management changes that have coincided with delays in mail delivery.
 A recent Democratic offer called for $10 billion for overtime and other costs, down from a bloated $25 billion plan in the House-passed coronavirus bill.
 DeJoy is meeting with the negotiators on Wednesday, a demand by Pelosi and Senate Minority Leader Chuck Schumer that follows his refusal to meet with Capitol Hill Democrats.
 Key Republicans, whose rural constituents are especially reliant on the post office, support the idea.

 PAYCHECK PROTECTION PROGRAM

-Note: This story has been corrected to delete an incorrect reference to Postmaster General Louis DeJoy being a Trump appointee.
-He was chosen by the Postal Board of Governors.